akashsys/problem/Docs/Specification.md

 \* Clamp is applied when iso\_en is high or alu\_pwr\_en is low

-\* When a power domain is OFF then the output must be a valid 0/1 and also must
+\* When a power domain is OFF(iso\_en high and alu\_pwr\_en low) then the output must be a valid 0/1 and also must

-match the value of the clamp defined.
+match the value of the clamp value defined and if not defined must be set and makes sure output matches it when

+ALU domain is OFF.